Acts and Regulations

 2016, c.28, s.154

-28In addition to the power conferred in section 27, the Minister on his or her own motion may investigate the activities of a licensee that are related to this Act and, after giving the licensee an opportunity to be heard with counsel, may suspend or revoke a licence for a reason set out in subsection 27(2).
+28In addition to the power conferred in section 27, the Minister on the Minister’s own motion may investigate the activities of a licensee that are related to this Act and, after giving the licensee an opportunity to be heard with counsel, may suspend or revoke a licence for a reason set out in subsection 27(2).

 Powers under the Inquiries Act